matisojka/fungo/README.md

 ### What is this?

-Fungo is not intended to be a full-fledged functional extension for Go, but rather a collection of tools for common Go types, link integers or strings.
+Fungo is not intended to be a full-fledged functional extension for Go, but rather a collection of tools for common Go types, like integers or strings.

 ### Why isn't it generic?